lassebunk/gretel/README.md

 ## Contributing

-You are very welcome to help improve Gretel if you have suggestions that other people can use.
+You are very welcome to help improve Gretel if you have suggestions for features that other people can use.

 To contribute: